29 Popular Activities and Amazing Places to Visit in Auckland, New Zealand

 If you don’t want to indulge yourself in the thick action, just stroll down the center of Auckland, especially during the weekend.

-Every year from March to August, more than 1200 pairs of gannets nest at the Muriwai Beach making for spectacular viewing.
-The beach is located about an hour’s drive from the city and has a viewing platform from which visitors can catch the glimpse of this spectacle.
+Every year from March to August, more than 1200 pairs of gannets nest at Muriwai Beach, making for spectacular viewing.
+The beach is located about an hour’s drive from the city and has a viewing platform from which visitors can catch a glimpse of this spectacle.

 Visit Rangitoto Island

 Rangitoto Island is the youngest volcano in the country, having erupted and formed six centuries ago.
-You can access this gem by ferry, which takes about twenty-five minutes, but if money is not a concern to you, a helicopter ride is the easiest and luxurious alternative.
+You can access this gem by ferry, which takes about twenty-five minutes, but if money is not a concern to you, a helicopter ride is an easiest and most luxurious alternative.

-Upon reaching the island, you can hike to up the peak or take a 4wd and explore every inch of the island.
+Upon reaching the island, you can hike up the peak, take a 4wd and explore every inch of the island.

 Check out the Hunua Falls